Cleanup from Hanna spurs fear amid COVID-19 surge in Texas

 Hanna blew ashore as a Category 1 storm late Saturday afternoon with winds of 90 mph (145 kph) not far from Port Mansfield, which is about 130 miles (210 kilometers) south of Corpus Christi.

-More than 65,400 customers remained without power on Monday throughout South Texas, including Corpus Christi, Harlingen and McAllen, utility officials said.
+By Monday evening, 50,600 customers remained without power throughout South Texas, including Corpus Christi, Harlingen and McAllen, utility officials said.
 That was down from a peak of 200,000 early Sunday morning.

+Officials throughout South Texas were still assessing damage from Hanna on Monday.
+In Hidalgo County, some colonias — unincorporated, low-income areas along the U.S.-Mexico border — had been flooded by several feet of water, Cortez said.

 Hanna came nearly three years after Hurricane Harvey blew ashore northeast of Corpus Christi, killing 68 people and causing an estimated $125 billion in damage in Texas.